S-Limbu/sql-projects-portfolio/practice/analysis/22_cohort_analysis.md

 ## 🧠 Problem / Business Scenario
 You work with the Product team of a digital product or app.
-They want to track how many users remain active over time based on the month they signed up — this is called Cohort Analysis.
+They want to track **how many users remain active over time** based on the month they signed up — this is called **Cohort Analysis**.

-The goal is to understand:

-How long new users stay engaged

-If product changes improve retention

-When and why users drop off after joining
+The goal is to understand: How long new users stay engaged, If product changes improve retention and When and why users drop off after joining

 ## 💡 Why This Matters